Calculating 5 Property Management KPIs With VRPlatform & Sage Intacct

 - If Booking Pacing = >1, bookings are ahead of last year

 With rich dimensions in Sage Intacct, this metric can be dissected in many of the ways we have already discussed, such as by property, region, owner, booking channel, etc.

 Other Key Performance Metrics

-Beyond the metrics listed above, there’s several others that help tell the story of a vacation rental property manager’s financial performance.
-These include number of guest stays, gross/net revenue per guest stay, average nightly rate, average number of nights stayed, and revenue per payroll headcount, but the list can go on even further.
+Beyond the metrics listed above, there are several other ways to tell the story of a vacation rental property manager’s financial performance.
+These include number of guest stays, occupancy rate, gross/net revenue per guest stay, average nightly rate, average number of nights stayed, and revenue per payroll headcount, but the list can go on even further.